BudgiePanic/PushingP/README.md

 # Project Name

-Pushing P is short for PushingP(ixels), a refence to the application's job of filling the pixels of the screen with color.
+PushingP is short for PushingP(ixels), a refence to the application's job of filling the pixels of the screen with color.

 # Background